Distinction of the Steinberg representation and the dual group of a symmetric space

-\begin{proof} The classification of quasi split spaces is known (see for example \cite{Springer1987TheCO}), As we assume that both $G$ and $H$ are split that are no more cases then in the algebraically closed field setting (see \cite{Helminck_k_involutions}).
+\begin{proof} The classification of quasi-split spaces is well known (see for example \cite{Springer1987TheCO}), As we assume that both $G$ and $H$ are split there are no more cases over $F$ then in the algebraically closed field setting (see \cite{Helminck_k_involutions}).